friends-of-presta/security-advisories/_posts/2023-05-30-myinventory.md

 severity: "high (7.5), GDPR violation"
 ---

-In the module "My inventory" (myinventory) from Webbax for PrestaShop, a guest can download personal informations without restriction by performing a path traversal attack.
+In the module "My inventory" (myinventory) from Webbax for PrestaShop, a guest can download personal information without restriction by performing a path traversal attack.

 ## Summary